georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 **Confusion Matrix**

 Generating a confusion matrix, we easily see that the data is imbalanced.
-Meaning one of the classes is has a larger amount than the others.
+Meaning one of the classes has a larger amount than the other(s).
 In this case it is the True Negatives.

  <img src=".//g_images/LR_confusion_matrix_before_optimal_threshold.png"></img>

 **Accuracy, Precision, Recall and F1 scores**

- Even though the data is imbalaned and needs to be adjusted, I ran the Accuracy, Precision, Recall and F1 scores so we can compare to what they are after making adjustments for the imbalancing.
+Even though the data is imbalaned and needs to be adjusted, I ran the Accuracy, Precision, Recall and F1 scores so we can compare them to what they are after making adjustments for the imbalancing.
 (See below)

  ```
  ## Accuracy (the number of correct classification out of all attempted classifications)